digicatapult/dc-federated/docs/deployment/deployment_notes.md

 # Deployment Notes

 The first point we make here is that deployment of an `dc_federated` application in a POC or production setting  should always be done in consultation with the dev-ops team.
-This document, therefore, should serve as a starting point, where we highlight the main issues that needs to be considered for deployment.
+This document, therefore, should serve as a starting point, where we highlight the main issues that need to be considered for deployment.
 The solutions we provide are by no means exhaustive - we have found them to work for the applications we have tried, but they are likely not the complete answer for your use-case.

-At the minimum, one needs to consider two different issues during deployment: scalability and security.
-In the folloiwing we address each in turn.
+At a minimum, one needs to consider two different issues during deployment: scalability and security.
+In the following we address each in turn.

 ## Scalability

 We start by recalling that the server side is implemented as a http service and workers make REST API calls to the server during federated learning iterations.
 During federated learning iterations, the main source of resource drain is multiple workers long-polling to get the current global model.
-During a long poll the http request from a worker does not return until the global model is returned by the server and the connection is kept open.
+During a long poll the http request from a worker does not return until a new global model is available and the connection is kept open.
 This reduces the network traffic, but also means that some basic configuration needs to be done on the server side to ensure that the requisite number of open connections are supported.
 We now describe the such a configuration for the specific setup of server running on Ubuntu 20.0.4 system.
 This should help guide as to what is needed for your use case.

 ### Open Files